tonytvo/blog-generator/content/blog/listen-to-tests/index.md

         executor.runUntilIdle();
     }
 ```
-  - design stress test regard to aspects of an object's observable behavior that are independent of the number of threads calling into the object (observable invariants with respect to concurrency)
+  - design stress test regard to aspects of an object's observable behaviour that are independent of the number of threads calling into the object (observable invariants concerning concurrency)
-    - write a stress test for the invariant that exercises teh object multiple times from multiple threads
+    - write a stress test for the invariant that exercises the object multiple times from multiple threads
     - watch the test fail, and tune the stress test until it reliably fails on every test run; and,
     - make test the test pass by adding synchronization
-    - for example, one invariant of our auctionSearch is that it notifies the consumer just once when the search has finished, not matter how many Auction House it searches, that is, no matter how many threads it starts.
+    - For example, one invariant of our auctionSearch is that it notifies the consumer just once the search has finished, no matter how many Auction houses it searches or how many threads it starts.

 ```java
     // Change to v2, v3, v4 to test different versions...